Particular/ServicePulse/docs/frontend/monitoring-capability-card.md

 1. If the badge is wrong, verify whether the scenario is changing instance connectivity or only endpoint throughput presence.
 2. If the `Metrics` indicator is wrong, inspect the `monitored-endpoints` response for the active scenario.
-3. The `Instance Not Configured` case is still a config-driven manual case, not a standard mock scenario.
+3. The `Instance Not Configured` case is a config-driven manual case, not a standard mock scenario.